simpleinjector/Documentation/source/servicecollectionintegration.rst

 .. container:: Note

-    **IMPORTANT**: The UseLocalization provide only integration for the IStringLocalizer with Simple Injector.
+    **IMPORTANT**: **AddLocalization** provides only integration for the IStringLocalizer with Simple Injector.
 The `Microsoft.AspNetCore.Mvc.Localization.IHtmlLocalizer` abstraction is not part of this integration option.

 .. _working-with-ioptions: